 Steam.
 Steaming the voice is the quickest way to directly repair and protect the vocal folds.
 No essential oils necessary, just warm water.
 Foods and drinks can dehydrate the body and in turn harm the vocals.
 Before a session stay clear of tea, coffee, spicy food, alcohol, diary and anything else you think may affect your performance.

 People may remember to warm up before a session, but it is rare they will cool down as well.
 Treating your vocals with the care and respect they deserve will ensure you are always ready to perform, it’ll help increase range and protect you from strains.
 If in pain or discomfort, rest.
 Complete vocal rest for 24 hours.
 Not a sound.
 The pain is there to tell you there is a problem.
 Listen to your body.

-I know this last one seems a little harsh.
+I know this last one seems a little harsh when you are reading how to become a voiceover.
 You will be told ‘No’ everyday of your career and that’s ok.
 That means that you are putting yourself out there.
 You can’t be right for every job.
 I have friends who enjoy the stability of a 9-5.
 They know what they will earn every month and where they will be in 10 years.
 If it excites you, as it does me, not knowing where the next month will lead you then this may be the job for you.